-In this question, the interviewer expects you to talk about the reasons why you want to work for them.
-Consider talking about putting your skills into place and learning from your recruiter company as well.
+In this question, the interviewer expects you to talk about why you want to work for them.
+Consider talking about putting your skills into place and learning from your recruiter company.

-“I was motivated to apply for this post because first of all, I have all the requirements that I need to have to secure this post.
-It would be best for me if I used the skills and knowledge that I have in this industry to do a good job somewhere.
-Also, I would like to say that I would be delighted if I gained some more experience and knowledge from your company as well.
+“I was motivated to apply for this post because, first of all, I have all the requirements that I need to have to secure this post.
+It would be best for me if I used the skills and knowledge in this industry to do a good job somewhere.
+Also, I would like to say that I would be delighted if I gained some more experience and knowledge from your company.
 We always learn as we work.
 Lastly, I would also like to fulfill my career goals by working for a big busy facility that needs my skills to better the lives of others.”

 2. What Are The Roles Of A Chemist?

-The interviewer expects you to talk about what chemists are supposed to do according to their professionalism.
+The interviewer expects you to talk about what chemists should do according to their professionalism.
 Talk about the main duties and responsibilities of a chemist.

 “There are several duties and responsibilities that I am entitled to as a chemist.
 Among the many duties, the key ones are;

-ii) Developing, improving and customizing chemical products, equipment formula, processes, and analytical methods.
+ii) Developing, improving, and customizing chemical products, equipment formulas, processes, and analytical methods.

 iii) Determining chemical and physical properties, compositions, structures, relationships, and reactions of organic and inorganic compounds.

-iv) Consulting and conferencing with scientists and engineers to analyse, interpret, and develop tests.
+iv) Consulting and conferencing with scientists and engineers to analyze, interpret, and develop tests.

 v) Writing technical papers and specifications for processes, tests, and procedures.